dkhan42/MBDF/README.md

 # MBDF
-Python script for generating the local/global Many Body Distribution Functionals (MBDF) and global Density of Functionals (DF) representations.
+Python script for generating the local/global Many Body Distribution Functionals (MBDF) and Density of Functionals (DF) representations.
 It also contains functions for generating the Coulomb Matrix (CM) and Bag of Bonds (BOB) representations.

 # Dependencies